msolorio/expo_supabase_recurring_todos/README.md

 Demonstrates Supabase integration with an Expo app.

+## Setup

+1. Ensure you have the Expo Go mobile app installed on your phone.
+2. Clone the repository.
+3. Run `npm install` to install the dependencies.
+4. Run `npm start` to start the Expo server.
+5. Open up Expo Go on your phone and you should see an option to open the app.
+  - If you don't see the option, you can scan the QR code with the Expo Go app to open the app.

+## Supabase Setup

 ## Supabase API Calls (queries)

 The Supabase API calls / queries that can be made to the Supabase backend.